Regularity theory and geometry of unbalanced optimal transport: Regularity of unbalanced optimal transport

 (3) the optimal potentials for unbalanced optimal transport $(z_0^\star,z_1^\star)$ are Lipschitz continuous.
 Then, the optimal pair $(z_0^\star,z_1^\star)$ is of class $ C^{k+2,\alpha}(X)\times C^{k+2,\alpha}(Y)$. \end{theorem}

+Assumption (1) ensures that the resulting marginals are sufficiently smooth and with unchanged support, i.e., the multiplicative term ${\FF_i^*}'(-z_i^\star)$ does not vanish.

+Assumption (2) presumes that a theory of regularity for a class of optimal maps in the case of standard optimal transport is available.
+This is the case, for instance, under conditions on the Ma-Trudinger-Wang tensor, see e.g.\cite[Chapter 12]{villanioldnew}.
+Relations between the MTW tensor on the underlying space $X$ and the MTW tensor on the cone over $X$ are discussed in Section~\ref{SecCconvex} below.

+Assumption (3) is in general a consequence of Lipschitz continuity of the cost.
+However, for unbounded costs, existence of Lipschitz potentials for UOT requires more assumptions, as is shown in the next section, where we study the case of Wasserstein-Fisher-Rao metric.
+(Here we focus on regularity).

+The main idea is to use Lemma~\ref{ThLinearization} to relate UOT to standard optimal transport and then start by Assumption (2) to apply a bootstrap argument.

-\begin{proof} The proof is a straightforward bootstrap argument based on Lemma \ref{ThLinearization}.
-Since the optimal potentials are Lipschitz, Lemma \ref{ThLinearization} gives that these potentials are optimal for a new pair of densities which inherits smoothness from the potentials and the initial densities, namely $\tilde \rho_i = {\FF_i^*}'(-z_i^\star) \rho_i$.
+\begin{proof} Since the optimal potentials are Lipschitz, Lemma \ref{ThLinearization} gives that these potentials are optimal for a standard optimal transport problem between a new pair of densities which inherits smoothness from the potentials and the initial densities, namely $\tilde \rho_i = {\FF_i^*}'(-z_i^\star) \rho_i$.
 Hypothesis (1) gives that ${\FF_i^*}'(-z_i^\star)$ is $C^l$ if $z_i \in C^l$ for $l \leq k$.
 It implies that the regularity of $\tilde \rho_i$ is given by that of $z_i$.
-At the initialization step of the bootstrap, they are only Lipschitz, and applying the Lemma, the optimal potentials gain in regularity to be $C^{3,1}$.
-Then, in turn, we obtain that the marginals are $C^{\min(k,3)}$.
+At the initialization step of the bootstrap, they are only Lipschitz, then applying Lemma~\ref{ThLinearization} and Hypothesis (2), the optimal potentials gain in regularity to be $C^{3,1}$.
+Then, in turn, we obtain that the marginals $\tilde \rho_i$ are $C^{\min(k,3), 1}$.
 Iterating this bootstrap argument gives the result, the optimal potentials are $C^{k+2,\alpha}$ and the optimal marginals $\tilde \rho_i$ are $C^{k,\alpha}$. \end{proof}

-Note that assumption (1) ensures that the resulting marginals are sufficiently smooth and with unchanged support, i.e., the multiplicative term ${\FF_i^*}'(-z_i^\star)$ does not vanish.
-Existence of Lipschitz potentials is in general a consequence of Lipschitz continuity of the cost.
-However, for unbounded costs, it requires more assumptions, as detailed in the next section for the Wasserstein-Fisher-Rao metric.